Nursing Internship

 • Demonstrate progressive clinical judgment, problem solving, critical thinking, and time management skills.

-• Consistently demonstrate a sound knowledge background in nursing, biological, social, and behavioral sciences, and integrate it in day to day practice.
+• Consistently demonstrate a sound knowledge background in nursing, biological, social, and behavioral sciences, and integrate it in day-to-day practice.

 • Demonstrate progressive clinical competence throughout the internship year.